f5devcentral/f5-velos-training/docs/velos_networking.rst

 Below are the breakout cables for the BX520 QSFP-DD (400Gb) BIDI ports to support 4 x 100Gb connectivity.
 The QSFP-DD BIDI optics when configured for unbundled mode will break out into or 4 x 100Gb (with a 400Gb QSFP-DD optic).
 You will need to utilize a breakout cable to allow the single physical port to break out into 4 lower speed ports.
 The following breakout cable SKUs can be ordered and utilized on the BX520 blade for 4 x 100Gb connectivity.
 Note, they come in different lengths (3 meters, or 10 meters) and both SKU's are 2-pack.

 The table below displays the breakout cables for the following BIDI optics: **F5-UPG-VEL-QDDBDSR42** and **F5-UPG-VELQSFP28SR12**.

+..
+Note:: The breakout cables below for BIDI break out into SR1.2 modulation which uses one optical channel with two wavelengths, single-fiber bidirectional.

 +----------------------+--------------------------------------------------------------------------------------------+
 | F5-UPG-VELSR4XSR3M   | VELOS Field Upgrade: QSFP28-QSFP+ Breakout Cable for SR4 ONLY MPO to 4LC (3 Meter 2Pack)   |